Art & Food

 Extra night option: Kaiteriteri Overnight with Park Day

 Why not add a day trip in the Abel Tasman National Park to your cycling holiday.
-This extra night option includes a night at an Eco Resort in Kaiteriteri- the perfect way to relax at the end of your cycling trip.
-The following morning your hosts will shuttle you down to the beachfront where your Park Day begins.
+This extra night option includes a night at an Eco Resort in Kaiteriteri – the perfect way to relax at the end of your cycling trip.
+The following morning it is a 10 minute walk down to the beachfront where your Park Day begins.
 Book your Wilsons Abel Tasman trip with us (standard retail prices apply) to receive a complimentary picnic lunch.
-Prices start at $80 adult for an Open Day Pass.
+Prices start at $82 adult for an Open Day Pass.
 Please request the “Kaiteriteri Overnight with Park Day” version of this itinerary at time of booking.

 All Sorted 5 day includes 4 nights en suite accommodation